Social Work, Associate in Arts

-- Describe the relationship between the knowledge and values of a culturally competent social work at the introductory level.
+- Describe the relationship between the knowledge and values of a culturally competent social worker at the introductory level.

-- Demonstrate the introductory level skills necessary to work from a strengths perspective with diverse individuals, families, groups, organization and communities.
+- Demonstrate the introductory level skills necessary to work from a strengths perspective with diverse individuals, families, groups, organizations and communities.

 Fourth Semester (16 credits)

 |Humanities Elective (Literature or Foreign Language) (3 credits)|

 |Social Science Elective (3 credits)|